thewca/wca-regulations/wca-regulations.md

     - 2n3) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
 - 2s) Competitors with disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations from the WCA Delegate.
 Competitors requesting such accommodations should contact the organisation team and WCA Delegate at least two weeks before the competition.
 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.
+- 2u) Competitors must be present and ready to compete when they are called to compete for an attempt.
+Penalty: disqualification from the event.
+    - 2u1) Exception: A competitor who is not present in time for an individually scheduled attempt (e.g. an FMC attempt, a Multiple Blindfolded attempt) may be considered to have declined that attempt (DNS), at the discretion of the WCA Delegate.

 ## <article-3><puzzles><puzzles> Article 3: Puzzles

 - 3a) Competitors must provide their own puzzles for the competition.
-    - 3a1) Competitors must be present and ready to compete when they are called to compete for a round.
-Penalty: disqualification from the event.
+    - 3a1) Competitors must be ready to submit their puzzles when they are called (see [Regulation 2u](regulations:regulation:2u)).
     - 3a2) Puzzles must be fully operational, such that normal scrambling is possible.
     - 3a3) Polyhedral puzzles must use a colour scheme with one unique colour per face in the solved state.
 Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.
 - 3d) Puzzles must have coloured parts, which must be one of the following: coloured stickers, coloured tiles, coloured plastic, or painted/printed colours.
 All coloured parts of a puzzle must be made of a similar material.